ZakariaeElmkhanetar/AgriHub-Feasibility-Study-of-a-Digital-AgriTech-Platform-in-China/README.md

-# AgriHub – Empowering Agriculture Through Technology
+# AgriHub: Empowering Agriculture Through Technology
 # Overview
 This repository contains the **Feasibility Study and New Venture Report** for **AgriHub**, a next-generation AgriTech platform I designed to digitally transform the agricultural sector.
 The platform aims to connect farmers with bulk buyers, optimize agricultural logistics, and facilitate machinery rental through a unified digital ecosystem powered by AI, IoT, and data analytics.
 ## Project Purpose